第11回 ”Pero” 林 宏行 No Wasted Days〜アンチメインストリームの美学

 How did you discover surfing?

-I played soccer from junior high school onwards, but I wanted to enter the photography department in college and become a photographer.
-In the future, I wanted to go to a place with Native Americans or a gold mine in Brazil, take pictures of a world of selfish, good-looking adults, and make a name for myself as a photographer.
-But to do that, I needed to earn a living, and the idea of working in a bar came to mind.
-There are bars all over the world, so I thought I could be hired if I had bartending knowledge.
-So when I started working at a bar in Tsujido, I got into surfing.
-There were a lot of longboarders around me, and I thought their style of sticking to single fins was cool.
+I'd played soccer since middle school, but I wanted to major in photography in university and become a photographer.
+I wanted to go somewhere like a Native American town or a gold mine in Brazil and make a name for myself as a photographer by taking pictures of a world of selfish, good-looking adults.
+But to do that, I needed a way to make a living, and that's when I thought about working in a bar.
+There are bars all over the world, so I thought I could get hired if I had the bartending knowledge.
+So I started working at a bar in Tsujido, and then I got hooked on surfing.
+There were a lot of longboarders around me, and I thought their style, which was all about single fins, was cool.

-It was at that bar in Tsujido that I first met Pero (laughs).
+It was at that very bar in Tsujido that I first met Pero (laughs).

 That's right.
-I first started surfing when I was in high school, but I started after I entered university through someone I met at a bar, so I'm a pretty late bloomer.
-After that, there was a neighbor who I started saying "hello" to on my way to the beach every day on my bike.
-He was actually the president of surf apparel, SPRAWLS , and he said to me, "What do you do?
-If you're a photographer, come and visit us sometime," and my photos of the clothing were used in an advertisement, which was my first job as a photographer.
-Sano-chan from NALU saw the advertisement and contacted me through a friend, and this time I was asked to take portraits of surfers at NALU .
-The first one was Jeffrey Yokoyama from MODERN AMUSEMENT, who I'll never forget.
-After that, I took photos of Seitaro Nakamura and Shoroku-san, among others.
+I first started surfing in high school, but I started after college thanks to someone I met at a bar, so I'm a fairly late bloomer.
+After that, there was a neighbor who I started saying hello to on my way to the beach every day on my bike.
+It turns out that this person is the president of surf apparel company SPRAWLS , and he asked me, "What do you do?
+If you're into photography, come and visit us sometime," and my photos of their clothing were used in an advertisement, which was my first job as a photographer.
+Sano from NALU saw the advertisement and contacted me through a friend, and this time I was asked to take portraits of surfers for NALU .
+I'll never forget the first one, Jeffrey Yokoyama of MODERN AMUSEMENT .
+After that I photographed Seitaro Nakamura and Shoroku, among others.

-So you started working on location right away before doing any studio work.
+So you started working on set right away before working in a studio.

 Yes.
-About a year after the magazine serialization started, the president of SPRAWLS said to me, "There's someone who wants to meet you," so I went to the now-defunct Denny's in Hayama .
-It was photographer Mitsuyuki Shibata, who happened to see my photos at SPRAWLS and asked if I'd like to help him.
-After graduating from university, I worked at a studio in Gaien for about seven months, but I ended up quitting and wasn't good enough to go out on my own, so I thought I'd just show him my photos and turn him down at first.
+About a year after the magazine serialization began, the president of SPRAWLS told me, "There's someone I'd like to meet," so I went to the now-defunct Denny's in Hayama .
+It was photographer Mitsuyuki Shibata, who happened to see my photos at SPRAWLS and asked if he'd like to help me out.
+After graduating from university, I worked at a studio in Gaien for about seven months, but I ended up quitting and wasn't ready to go out on my own, so I initially considered letting him see my photos and declining the offer.
 But he said, "If you keep saying that, it'll never get started.
 I'll just do it the first time," and I thought he was such a nice guy.
-At first, I was an assistant to Haruka Igawa, who was a campaign girl at the time, on Hachijojima.
-After that, we worked together for several years, sometimes every day and sometimes with a little time off, but I sometimes made mistakes too.
-Even at times like that, Shibata never got angry and always supported me, so I can't look him in the eye.
+At first, I was an assistant shooting Igawa Haruka, who was a campaign girl at the time, on Hachijojima Island.
+We worked together for several years, sometimes every day and sometimes with a little free time, but I made mistakes too.
+Even during those times, Shibata never got angry and always supported me, so I can't thank him enough.

 (Cody Simpkins, Sano, CA. 2004 )

-After that, when I finally became independent and started out as a photographer, I got a small amount of money and went to California with two friends.
-I was surfing at San Onofre and taking pictures of good surfers in between, and it was Cody Simpkins who looked at my film camera and long lens and said, "You're a classic."
-I later found out who it was, and Robin had also made his signature model.
-He said, "We're in that van over there, so come over later.
-You've got friends there, right?"
-So I went to play, and he didn't say anything even though I was pointing my camera at him and taking pictures, and we all drank beer and even had a campfire at the end, which was great.
+After that, when I was finally on my own and just starting out as a photographer, I got a decent paycheck and used the money to go to California with two friends.
+I was surfing at San Onofre and shooting some good surfers in between, when Cody Simpkins saw my film camera and long lens and said to me, "You're a classic."
+I later found out who it was, and Robin had also made a signature model for him.
+"We're staying in that van over there, so come hang out later.
+Your friends are probably there too," they said, so I went over and they didn't say anything while I was pointing my camera at them and taking pictures.
+We all drank beer together and even had a campfire at the end, which was awesome.

-My friend Kentaro was working at Seakong at the time, and on his way home he stopped by Robin's house and that was the first time he met him.
-The next day we went back to say hello and he took photos of Robin again.
-Just as he was saying that he was going to turn this place into a shaping room, he turned the panel into a skate ramp (laughs), and Thomas Campbell was there too.
+My friend Kentaro was working at Sea Kong at the time, and on his way home he stopped by Robin's house, which was where we first met.
+The next day we went back to say hello and took some photos of Robin again.
+Just as he was about to turn this place into a shaping room, he turned the panel into a skate ramp (laughs).
+Thomas Campbell was also there.

-When I got back to Japan, I developed the photos and showed them to Mr. Sano from NALU .
-He invited me to go and do some shooting in California.
-That was my first overseas assignment.
+When I got back to Japan, I developed the photos and showed them to Sano-san from NALU , who invited me to go and do some shooting in California.
+That was my first overseas assignment for work.
 The portrait of Robin and Alex was used on the cover of NALU .

 (Robin Kegel, CA. 2005 )